LaKendaWilliams/Creating-Virtual-Machines/README.md

 </p>
 <p>
-In this demonstration, the connection is being made through the virtual machine with Linux.
-Navigating back to Azure to the second VM that was created to ping the Private IP address essentially.
-Next, I opened up Powershell and typed in "ping 10.0.0.5" which is the second VM's private IP address.
-Now we can see it pinging and replying from the second VM.
+In this IT demonstration, the networking operation is executed within a Linux-based virtual machine.
+The process involves returning to Azure to access the second VM that was provisioned.
+Subsequently, within the Linux virtual environment, Powershell was launched to initiate a ping operation towards the private IP address of the second VM.
+By inputting the command "ping 10.0.0.5", the network connectivity between the two virtual machines was tested, displaying successful ping responses, affirming the communication between the two VMs.
 </p>
 <br />